mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Heightened Senses:** The animal has better hearing and sense of smell than humans.
 It receives DM+1 to any Recon and Survival checks it has to make.

 **IR/UV Vision:** The animal views the world at a greatly extended electromagnetic range, encompassing at least infrared or ultraviolet wavelengths and perhaps more.
-This allows it to see clearly in darkness and, at the referee’s option, it may notice certain electromagnetic emissions from the equipment of Travellers.
+This allows it to see clearly in darkness and, at the referee's option, it may notice certain electromagnetic emissions from the equipment of Travellers.

 **Large (+X):** The animal is extremely large and presents a huge target.
 All ranged attacks made against the animal gain a DM equal to the score listed in the Large trait.

 ANIMAL HITS The Hits characteristic provides a quick and easy method for a referee to keep track of whether an animal is alive or dead.
 For most encounters, this will be sufficient but situations may arise when the players need to have a little more detail, such as when they are hunting.

-Driven Off: At the referee’s option, an animal may be driven off and forced to retreat if it is reduced to half of its Hits or less.
+Driven Off: At the referee's option, an animal may be driven off and forced to retreat if it is reduced to half of its Hits or less.

 Unconscious: If an animal is reduced to a tenth of its starting Hits or less, it will be rendered unconscious (and seriously injured!).

 Destroyed: If an animal suffers enough damage to reduce its Hits to a negative equal to or less than its starting Hits, its body is completely destroyed and will have little or no value for harvesting hides, meat or other materials.

-Poison (Difficulty/Damage/Interval): The animal’s attacks are poisoned, making them much deadlier.
+Poison (Difficulty/Damage/Interval): The animal's attacks are poisoned, making them much deadlier.
 The difficulty, damage and interval of the poison is noted within the Poison trait.

 Psionic (X): The animal has a PSI characteristic equal to the score listed in the Psionic trait.
 The referee should determine which talents it has access to as shown in the Psionics chapter.